dougUCN/ramsey/README.txt

-phaseAngle.py -- Plots Bloch Siegert shift as a function of initial phase angle asymmetricPulse.py -- Illustrates shift in res. freq when pi/2 pulses are asymmetrical
+phaseAngle.py -- Plots Bloch Siegert shift as a function of initial phase angle asymmetricPulse.py -- Illustrates shift in res. freq when pi/2 pulses are asymmetrical rkCircularAnimate.py -- Creates an animation of ramsey sequence (circular RF)

 circularFringe and linearFringe run slowly, and blochSiegert takes eons.
 This is because I'm an idiot and should have used C++ instead,